keithliam/forum-data-scraper/README.md

-# stackoverflow-python-parser
+# Forum Data Scraper
-A Python parser that displays question and answers from a specified stackoverflow URL.
+A Python web scraper that outputs data from forums using BeautifulSoup.

+### Supported Forums
+* Stackoverflow
+* PinoyGamerPH